bodo-ai/Bodo/benchmarks/nyc_taxi/modin-ray/README.md

 # (Optional) Connect to dashboard or SSH into your Ray cluster

-While running the script you can view the status of the jobs in a separate terminal by running
+While running the script, you can view the status of the jobs in a separate terminal by running

 ``` shell
 ray dashboard modin-cluster.yaml
 ```

-to set up the dashboard in your browser, or ssh into the head node by running:
+to set up the dashboard in your browser or ssh into the head node by running

 ``` shell
 ray attach modin-cluster.yaml